-- 1. Make sure that the headlamp control is in the OFF position and open the hood. - 2.
-Remove the four screws from the top and bottom front of the headlamp assembly. - 3.
-Press the retaining clip at the top of the headlamp assembly while pulling the assembly straight out.
-If removing the lamp is difficult, removing the four screws along the top of the grill will help provide more clearance.
+1. Make sure that the headlamp control is in the off position and open the hood.

+- 2. Remove the three screws and one bolt from the top and bottom of the park lamp/bezel assembly. - 3.
+Pull the assembly straight out disengaging snap clip.

-- 4. Remove the bulb assembly, (1) sidemarker or (2), park/turn by turning it counterclockwise. - 5.
+- 4. Remove the bulb assembly, sidemarker or park/turn by turning it counterclockwise.
+(Top view of assembly shown.) - 5.
 Pull the old bulb out from the socket.

-Replacing brake/tail/turn/back-up lamp bulbs - F-250/F-350 only
+Replacing brake/tail/turn/back-up lamp bulbs - Pick-ups only

-- 1. Make sure the headlamp switch is in the OFF position and then open the tailgate to expose the lamp assemblies. - 2.
-Remove the two bolts from the tail lamp assembly and carefully pull the lamp assembly from the tailgate pillar by releasing the two retaining tabs
+- 1. Make sure the headlamp switch is in the off position and then open the tailgate to expose the lamp assemblies. - 2.
+Remove the two bolts from the tail lamp assembly and carefully pull the lamp assembly from the tailgate pillar by releasing the two retaining tabs.

 - 3. Rotate the bulb socket counterclockwise and remove from lamp assembly. - 4.
 Pull the bulb straight out of the socket.
-Install the new bulb(s) in reverse order.

-Replacing brake/tail/turn/back-up lamp bulbs - F-450/F-550 only
+Replacing brake/tail/turn/back-up lamp bulbs - Chassis cabs only; if equipped

-- 1. Make sure the headlamp switch is in the OFF position. - 2.
+- 1. Make sure the headlamp switch is in the off position. - 2.
 Remove the four screws and the lamp lens from lamp assembly. - 3.
 Carefully pull the bulb straight out of the socket and push in the new bulb.